DataDog/documentation/content/en/logs/explorer/calculated_fields/expression_language.md

 #### is_null(expr value)

-Checks for nullity of an attribute or expression.
+Checks if an attribute or expression is null.

 <details>
 <summary>Example</summary>